 On 27 November 2017, Collins announced the South American leg of his tour which spanned 22 February to 23 March 2018.
 These shows also included opening sets by the Pretenders.
 On 7 May 2018, Collins announced a North American leg to his Not Dead Yet Tour scheduled for October 2018.
 On 21 March 2019, Collins announced he will be touring the US again later in 2019, starting in Dallas on 23 September.

-Collins announced on Twitter that two new albums will be released on 31 May 2019 being, Other Sides and Remixed Sides.
-They will both be digital releases and parts of the album have already been released.
+Collins announced on Twitter that two albums were released on 31 May 2019 being, Other Sides and Remixed Sides.
+They are both digital releases and parts of the album have already been released.

 Drumming and impact